-All survivors of psychopathic evil know how extremely difficult it is to cut ties with a psychopath.
+All survivors and victims of psychopathic evil know how extremely difficult it is to cut ties with a psychopath.

-The good news is, YES, closure is possible.
-And no, it will not come from the psychopaths!
-It must come from within.
+The good news is,closure is absolutely possible.
+And NO, it will not come from the psychopaths!
+It must come from within yourself.

-The following are points on a possible path toward closure.
-This road map does not have a timeline, and many of the points overlap:
+This road map does not have a timeline, and many of the points overlap.